-The big thing to remember with rear-facing car seats is that the new recommendation, per the American Academy of Pediatrics (AAP), is that your child should remain rear-facing up until age 2.
-Previously, this was only the recommendation up until age 1.
-Many parents, especially parents with children that are big for their age, get so excited to flip that car seat around the first birthday.
-But that’s just not a good idea!
+Many parents, especially parents with children that are big for their age, get so excited to flip that car seat around, but that’s just not a good idea!

 Even though your child might be tall or heavy for their age, their musculoskeletal system and nervous system just aren’t developed enough.
 They need to have a lot more control to be forward-facing and not get severely injured in a car accident.

-All that being said, if your child has outgrown the weight and height limitations for their rear-facing car seat, it’s no longer safe to keep them in it, even if they aren’t 2 yet.
+All that being said, if your child has outgrown the weight and height limitations for their rear-facing car seat, it’s no longer safe to keep them in it.
 But don’t hesitate because of legroom or allowing your child to see out the window.
 Many parents believe that their children are uncomfortable if they’re legs are bent.
 That’s just not true!
 And kids will use their imagination and explore visually no matter where they are looking.

 For example, let’s look at Sweden.
 In a study cited by the AAP in their policy recommendation, many children in Sweden remain rear-facing until the age of 4, where they are then transferred to a booster seat.
 The rates of serious injuries to children are reduced by 90%.
 That means that rear-facing even bigger little ones can almost eliminate serious car crash injuries!
 So embrace that rear-facing seat for as long as possible!